Posts

 Image

-Fulfillment is a prominent theme in the Gospel of Matthew .
-With the arrival of Israel’s Messiah, the time of fulfillment commenced.
-But with his advent, what were the implications for the Law?
-In his Sermon on the Mount, Jesus provided clear answers.
-He did not come to adjudicate the interpretive disputes between competing Jewish sects over the details of the Law, or to validate which oral traditions were correct, but instead, to fulfill the “ Law and the Prophets .”
+Fulfillment is a key theme in the Gospel of Matthew .
+With the arrival of the Messiah, the time of fulfillment began.
+What were the implications for the Law of Moses?
+In his ‘ Sermon on the Mount ’, Jesus provides clear answers.
+He did not come to settle the interpretive disputes between competing Jewish sects over the details of the Law but to FULFILL the “ Law and the Prophets .”

 The Works of the Law